 - Store Employee Records: Each

-object should store the employee’s name, ID (integer), and salary (double). - Convert Employee Data to String Format: The system should allow converting
+Employeeobject should store the employee’s name, ID (integer), and salary (double). - Convert Employee Data to String Format: The system should allow converting

-. - Calculate Total Salary and Average Salary: Implement methods to calculate the total salary and the average salary of all employees.
+Employeeobjects into aStringformat and parsing them back intoEmployeeobjects.
+The string format should look like"ID:Name:Salary". - Calculate Total Salary and Average Salary: Implement methods to calculate the total salary and the average salary of all employees.

 - Filter High-Earning Employees: Implement a method that filters and returns employees earning above a specified salary threshold.